cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/overview.rst.txt

 The Esrum cluster is a cluster managed by the Phenomics group at CBMR.
-The server runs Red Hat Enterprise Linux 8, uses the SLURM_ management system for running tasks, and `environment modules`_ for managing software.
+The server runs Red Hat Enterprise Linux 8, uses the SLURM_ management system for running tasks, and uses `environment modules`_ for managing software.

 The cluster consists of a head node, 8 compute nodes, and 1 GPU node: